 The postural correction braces will cure the back pain for the long term but it takes a lot of effort in beginning.
 I have patients complaining of an actual increase in pain with postural correction brace in the beginning stage.
 If that happens to you, just remember that it is only temporary.
-If the back pain continuously getting worse after a use of a new brace, than you want to discontinue using it and consult your physical therapist.
+If the back pain continuously getting worse after the use of a new brace, than you want to discontinue using it and consult your physical therapist.

-Prevention strategies for low back pain:
+Prevention strategies for chronic back pain: